Core Resources

 Core

 The Clinical Support Laboratory offers processing, tracking, and testing of a broad range of clinical samples.
 Support can begin at the early stages of clinical trial development to aid in developing a comprehensive strategy for sample collection, processing, and testing with a special emphasis on immunologic testing.
 The lab collaborates with partners to develop customized assays or transfer existing assay technology with assay validation, data analysis and interpretation of results.
-Processing specializes in PBMC isolation and controlled rate freezing, ELISA based biomarker testing, and mult… [learn more]
+Processing specializes in PBMC isolation and controlled rate freezing, ELISA based biomarker testing, and … [learn more]

 Clinical Support Laboratory –Cellular Immunology